Are you a guitarist confused about when or if you should use fingernails? Here's the complete guide using fingernails to play fingerstyle guitar.

 Using nail polish is a terrible idea if you want to care and maintain your nails for fingerstyle guitar.
 The lack of moisture and oxygen caused by painting over your nails will weaken them over the long term.

-Can I Use Fake Nails Instead of Natural Fingernails?
+Can I Use Fake Nails Instead of Natural Fingernails for Fingerstyle Guitar?

 You absolutely can use fake nails for fingerstyle guitar.
 However, it may not be easy to switch back to regular nails after using fake nails for a long period of time.